Reference: 000067-003

 Brand: Just some miniatures

-Brand: Highland miniatures
+Brand: Highlands miniatures

 The 155 mm vaus model 1917 Schneider was a French howbid designed by Schneider.
 It was essentially the 155 C canon Modèle 1915 Schneider with a plastic shutter to use propellant load in fabric loots instead of metal sheath.
 He was used during World War.
 At the beginning of World War II it was still in service.